Captain Swift

 Captain Swift is a 1920 American silent drama film directed by Tom Terriss and Chester Bennett and starring Earle Williams, Florence Dixon and Edward Martindel.
-It is based on the 1898 play of the same title by C. Haddon Chambers.
+It is based on the 1888 play of the same title by C. Haddon Chambers.

-Synopsis
+Plot

 A notorious Australian outlaw manages to escape with the law close on his heels and heads to England where he lives under an assumed name, and becomes a fixture in London's high society.